bushstas/classy-loader/README.md

     }
   ```

-    the result when <b>"prefixAutoResolving"</b> set to false, so we don't have additional local prefix, just overrided global
+  the result when <b>"prefixAutoResolving"</b> set to false, so we don't have additional local prefix,<br>just overrided global

   ```javascript
     // ...imports